joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 ### Creating the Virtual Environment
 Here is a
 [great article on virtual environments](https://realpython.com/python-virtual-environments-a-primer/).
-I strongly suggest you read it to understand how Python knows which files to install from where.
+I highly suggest you read it to understand how Python knows which files to install from where.
+(RealPython is one of the Python sites I trust for very good explanations.)

 If I want to develop or test something using Python 3.10, I'll start by creating a virtual environment (plus some other steps):